 Heroin is one of the most well-known illegal drugs out there.
 This drug is highly addictive thanks to the effect it has on the brain and the nervous system.
-It’s also infamous for the increasing number of deaths associated with heroin overdose.
+It’s also infamous for the increasing number of deaths associated with a heroin overdose.

-But just what is heroin and what effects does it have on the body?
+But, just what is heroin and what effects does it have on the body?

 Heroin is an opioid derived from the sap of the opium poppy.
 It is a highly addictive depressant drug that acts on certain regions of the brain and the nervous system.
 Individuals who abuse heroin are at a greater risk of becoming dependent on it, addicted to it, and prone to craving the drug.